oracle/docker-images/OracleDatabase/README.md

 	docker exec -ti <container name> sqlplus pdbadmin@ORCLPDB1

 ## Support
+Oracle Database in single instance configuration is supported for Oracle Linux 7 and Red Hat Enterprise Linux (RHEL) 7.
-Please see My Oracle Support note: **Oracle Support for Database Running on Docker (Doc ID 2216342.1)**
+For more details please see My Oracle Support note: **Oracle Support for Database Running on Docker (Doc ID 2216342.1)**

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.